danon/InflektionClient/ReadMe.md

 - I stubbed a fake partner name of `"Foo"`, just to see if acceptance test can read it and assert it to be an expected partner name.
 - I displayed a partner name using vanilla-js, just to get the acceptance tests to pass.
+- Now I added another acceptance test, for partner to have a number of conversions.
+That drives me to input more data into the system, as well as drive the ui to have multiple fields per partner.